-St Nicholas Church of England Primary School does not have to wait for a formal diagnosis before providing support to pupils.
+St Nicholas does not have to wait for a formal diagnosis before providing support to pupils.
 In cases where a pupil's medical condition is unclear, or where there is a difference of opinion, judgements will be needed about what support to provide based on available evidence.
 This would normally involve some form of medical evidence and consultation with parents/carers.
-Where evidence conflicts, some degree of challenge may be necessary to ensure that the right support can be put in place.
-These discussions will be led by Dionne Harper, Deputy Head, and following these discussion an individual healthcare plan will written in conjunction with the parent/carers by Lorraine Robinson, and be put in place.
+Where evidence conflicts some degree of challenge may be necessary to ensure that the right support can be put in place.
+These discussions will be led by the SENCO and following these discussions an individual healthcare plan will written in conjunction with the parent/carers, and be put in place.

-Individual healthcare plans
+6. Individual healthcare plans

-Individual healthcare plans will help to ensure that St Nicholas Church of England Primary School effectively supports pupils with medical conditions.
+Individual healthcare plans will help to ensure that St Nicholas effectively supports pupils with medical conditions.
 They will provide clarity about what needs to be done, when and by whom.
 They will often be essential, such as in cases where conditions fluctuate or where there is a high risk that emergency intervention will be needed.
 They are likely to be helpful in the majority of other cases too, especially where medical conditions are long-term and complex.
 However, not all children will require one.
 The school, healthcare professional and parent/carer should agree, based on evidence, when a healthcare plan would be inappropriate or disproportionate.
-If consensus cannot be reached the Headteacher, Christopher Dale is best placed to take a final view.
+If consensus cannot be reached the Headteacher is best placed to take a final view.
 A flow chart for identifying and agreeing the support a child needs and developing an individual healthcare plan is provided at annex A.